 Hamburg Christmas Market

-Germany's second largest city also offers a wide range of Christmas markets in 2022.
-Hamburg Jungfernsteig Christmas market sees white pagoda tents replace ordinary wooden stalls, and stunning light displays ensure a cosy, stylish winter atmosphere.
+Germany's second largest city also offers a wide range of Christmas markets in 2023, including the bright lights of the City Hall Market.
+Hamburg Jungfernsteig Christmas Market sees white pagoda tents replace ordinary wooden stalls, and stunning light displays ensure a cosy, stylish winter atmosphere.
 From the historic Ferris wheel on the Alster, you can soak up the views of the magical Alster tree and the colourful fairy tale ships.
 Plus, at the end of the Christmas market season, the city chooses its Ice Princess of the Year!
 So, if you’d like to experience a Christmas like no other, Hamburg’s markets are unmissable.
-Santa Pauli on the Reeperbahn and the St. Georg Winterpride are also ideal if you’re looking for smaller German Christmas markets.
+Fleet Christmas Market and the Winter Pride Market are also ideal if you’re looking for smaller German Christmas markets.

 Stuttgart Christmas Market